SimonSapin/pycairo/doc/reference/surfaces.rst

    .. method:: get_data()

+      Not yet available in Python 3

+   .. comment block - old docs:
       :returns: a Python buffer object for the data of the *ImageSurface*, for direct inspection or modification.

       .. versionadded:: 1.2